jrb-s2c-github/bittrex_harvester/bittrex_client/README.md

-Collection of Feign clients to retrieve data from the bittrex API.
+Collection of Feign REST and Websocket clients to retrieve data from the bittrex API.